nboxhallburnett/mocha-runner-reporter/README.md

 Description:

-   Tests the thing which tests the tests
+   Tests the thing which tests the tests.

+Usage:

+   node runner [suite/test] [options]

 Options:

-   -r, --run, --runner {string}    does the thing
+   --run, --runner {string}        Does a thing
+   -n, --num, --number {number}    Does a different thing -r, --report {string[]}         Send an email report from the test run to the provided email addresses (comma separated list)
-   -n, --num, --number {number}    doesn't do the thing --useless {string|string[]}     returns the supplied value(s), but with a typo -t, --timeout {number}          Time in milliseconds to wait before a test is counted as failing (Defaults to 300000) -s, --slow {number}             Time in milliseconds to wait before a test is counted as slow (Defaults to 10000) -R, --reporter {string}         Mocha reporter to use (Defaults to spec)
+   -t, --timeout {number}          Time in milliseconds to wait before a test is counted as failing (Defaults to 300000) -s, --slow {number}             Time in milliseconds to wait before a test is counted as slow (Defaults to 10000) -R, --reporter {string}         Mocha reporter to use (Defaults to spec)